redhat-developer/service-binding-operator/docs/ci.md

 ### lint

-The lint runs the [GolangCI Lint][golangci], [YAML Lint][yaml-lint], and [Operator Courier][operator-courier].
+The lint runs the [GolangCI Lint][golangci], [YAML Lint][yaml-lint], [Operator Courier][operator-courier] and couple of Python code-checking tools.
 GolangCI is a Go program, whereas the other two are Python based.
 So, Python 3 is a prerequisite to run lint.

 The GolangCI Lint program runs multiple Go lint tools against the repository.
 GolangCI Lint runs lint concurrently and completes execution in a few seconds.